goorkamateusz/OpenSongController/README.eng.md

 - `ERROR (3)` - Communication error - error of POST

 In all of errors:
-check a IP address and port, Open Song settings, firewall permission
+check a IP address and port, the Open Song settings, the firewall permission.

 Copyright (c) 2020 Górka Mateusz